JoelBender/bacpypes/doc/source/modules/npdu.rst

 .. class:: InitializeRoutingTableAck(NPCI)

-    This is a message inicating the routing table of a router has been changed or the routing table has beed initialized.
+    This is a message indicating the routing table of a router has been changed or the routing table has been initialized.

     .. method:: encode(npdu)
                 decode(npdu)